Wind profiles for WKB Prandtl models based on slope and free air flow: Introduction

-In our approach to the WKB$_{\epsilon}$ Prandtl model it is important to have already available $u_{*}$, $\theta_{*}$, and $Q_{H}$ for flat terrain, since we want to apply it to steep terrain.
-For this reason the Monin-Obukhov similarity theory is applied, which is subsequently used to construct the correct Prandtl model.
-The question now is whether the Monin-Obukhov similarity theory parameters $u_{*}$, $\theta_{*}$, and $Q_{H}$ derived for virtually flat terrain may also be utilised as parameters obtaining the Prandtl WKB$_{\epsilon}$ model, or whether they require a functional change.
+The first objective of this article is to obtain the matching WKB$_{\epsilon}$ Prandtl model using only friction velocity, friction temperature, sensible heat flux, Prandtl number, eddy thermal diffusivity function, and slope angle.
+Our second objective is to integrate various types of terrain, for which we utilize Monin-Obukhov similarity theory.
+This theory is then employed to develop the appropriate Prandtl model.
+The question now is whether the Monin-Obukhov similarity theory parameters $u_{*}$, $\theta_{*}$, and $Q_{H}$ derived for virtually flat terrain may also be utilised as parameters to obtain those in the Prandtl WKB$_{\epsilon}$ model, or whether they require a functional change.
+An intriguing question is whether a transition and/or combination exists that links the Monin-Obukhov similarity theory for free-air flows with the WKB Prandtl model for inclined flows, and vice versa.
+Our models are validated with the WKB Prandtl model presented in \cite{Grisogono2015}, which serves as the baseline for this work.